Kamil-Jan/Dotfiles/README.md

 For wallpapers you need to install feh.
 Run `sudo pacman -S feh`

-For changing screen brightness light is needed.
+To change the screen brightness the `light` is needed.
 Run `sudo pacman -S light lightdm`.
 Add user to the video group `usermod -a -G video <user>`.
 To allow users in the video group to change the brightness, a udev rule such as the following can be used:

 ```
 /etc/udev/rules.d/backlight.rules